Specimens of Archaeopteryx: Purchase by the British Museum

 While the arguments about the nature of the new feathered animal were underway, negotiations were taking place between Dr. Häberlein and the British Museum of London, as the offer of sale to the Bavarian State Collection had failed.
-On 28 February 1862, a letter was written by George Robert Waterhouse, the Keeper of the Geological Department of the British Museum, to Häberlein asking if he'd be willing to sell the fossil.
+On 28 February 1862, a letter was written by George Robert Waterhouse, the Keeper of the Geological Department of the British Museum, to Häberlein asking if he would be willing to sell the fossil.
 This letter was written at the request of Richard Owen, who was the Superintendent of the British Museum's Natural History division.
 Häberlein was interested in selling, but made it clear that he had a lot of other interested potential buyers from a variety of countries, and the competition was driving the price quite high.
 He was 74 years old and quite ill at the time, and wished to sell his entire collection of Solnhofen fossils, which was fairly substantial.
 His original price for his full collection was set at 750 pounds sterling.
 Owen presented this letter to his museum, and was thereafter sent to Pappenheim to negotiate with Häberlein, but had orders to spend no more than 500 pounds.
 Häberlein, however, was unwilling to part with the fossil for less than 650 pounds.

 For several weeks afterwards, the museum struggled to find a solution that would work within the limits of their budget.
 Waterhouse and Owen finally offered that Häberlein would be paid a sum of 450 pounds for the Archaeopteryx specimen during that year, and an additional 250 pounds would be paid the following year for the rest of the collection.
 Häberlein agreed to this somewhat grudgingly, and the fossil was packed and shipped to London at the end of September 1862.
-As promised, the rest of the collection - totaling 1,756 Solnhofen specimens - was purchased the following year.
+As promised, the rest of the collection – totaling 1,756 Solnhofen specimens – was purchased the following year.
 In this way the London Museum came to acquire a truly important collection of fossils, many of them quite rare or undescribed at the time.

 Wellnhofer remarks that it was likely not the price that kept the Bavarian State Paleontological Collection in Munich from acquiring the fossil, but rather the hesitating attitude of Andreas Wagner which delayed any action.
 Following Wagner's death in 1861, negotiations with Häberlein certainly would have been all the more difficult.
 In the wake of this important transaction of the first Archaeopteryx body fossil, many German scientists bitterly regretted its departure from its native land to London.
 Frankfurt zoologist David Friedrich Weinland, for instance, commented that "the English became greedy for the treasure".

 The collection's final selling price of 700 pounds, or 8,400 Bavarian guldens, was calculated at approximately 18,340 British pounds in 1987, though that calculation may be low.
 In any case, it was considered to be a small fortune at the time.
 Häberlein allegedly used the payment as a dowry for one of his daughters.